- Always wear a well-fitting helmet when biking.

 Bike accidents can and do happen, even when you are very careful.
 In fact, each year thousands of children, teens, and adults require emergency care because of an accident involving a bicycle.
 Head injuries are very serious and can change your life in an instant.
 Many people die from head injuries caused from bike accidents each year.
 Wearing a helmet helps protect your head and your brain, but it doesn’t mean you should take risks or try fancy tricks.
 Leave that to the professionals!

 Ideally, it would be great if you could wear an outfit that protects your entire body when you go for a bike ride, but you can reduce the risk of brain injury by wearing a helmet that fits well.
 Bike helmets are not just practical; they can be stylish and come in lots of colors.
 You can even decorate them with reflective stickers that make you more visible to others on the road.
-Additionally, if you are under 16 you could get ticketed for not wearing one.

 How do I know if my helmet fits?